 Asterios nodded at the captain and followed the man chosen as their guide.
-As expected, albeit still tense, people got used to the hours of fighting that didn’t have any direct relation to their town and continued with their lives, often sending glances towards the walls or the bell towers meant to sound for an alarm.
+As expected, albeit still nervous, people had gotten used to the hours of fighting that didn’t have any direct relation to their town and continued with their lives, often sending glances towards the walls or the bell towers meant to sound an alarm.

 Of course, it definitely wasn’t everyone.
 They could see people looking through the windows of their homes, most likely waiting for a clear confirmation that the danger was gone.
 Amongst those who walked the streets, most were guards or adventurers; people who could protect themselves to a certain extent.

 Surprising their temporary companion, Miria jumped out of the gate and joined them.
 Umbra was still keeping watch over the gates to report any changes firsthand.
-It was great to have eyes over the battlefield that could relay reliable information fast.
+It was great to have eyes over the battlefield that could quickly relay reliable information.

-Since no one really cared about their entrance, Asterios walked towards a free receptionist.
-An Elf woman with dark brown hair smiled at them professionally.
+Since no one really cared about their entrance, Asterios walked toward a free receptionist.
+An elf woman with dark brown hair smiled at them professionally.

 Asterios shook his head with a wry smile.
 A lot of people must have bothered them with countless questions like that for the receptionists to start conversations with such a line.

 “We are not here to inquire about that.
-We’ve just arrived here on a quest and wanted to ask a few questions.”
+We’ve just arrived in Nebula on a quest and wanted to ask a few questions.”

 “Oh.
 I’m sorry!
 Even though the services are currently limited, I’ll try to help as much as I can!
 My name is Raziel.”
-The receptionist bowed to them as an apology.
+The receptionist bowed at them as an apology.